 All manuscripts will be subject to rigorous peer review by at least two qualified and experienced referees.
-The author’s should not be in contact with potential referees regarding their reviews.
-For example they should not be asking referees to review their paper.
+Authors have the option to suggest potential referees for their work, but they should not be in contact with these potential referees regarding their reviews.

 Processing of the manuscript

 All papers submitted for publication are processed as quickly as possible by the editorial office.
 It is necessary that the deadlines given to authors to revise their manuscripts be respected.
 Following the initial peer review of the manuscript, a systematic response and/or rebuttal to all of the comments made by the referees is essential.
 Manuscripts will not be considered further unless a systematic response is received.
 If the revisions to the manuscript are returned after the given deadline, the manuscript may be subject to additional delays since it will lose its priority in the publication queue.

 The AEHMS maintains a high international standard of technical and linguistic editing by contracting these services to qualified and professional editorial personnel.
 To offset these costs, a fee is charged per published page for accepted manuscripts, as outlined below: